-- My child will meet with the coordinator of the content area. - The deadline for submitting this form to the Coordinator of School Counseling with all required signatures is June 23, 2021. - There must be an open seat in the requested course as well as any other courses affected by the schedule change in order to process the request. - If space is available, my child is expected to complete the same work and be evaluated against the same standard as all other students in the class and any grade received will be final. - The deadline for level change in a full year course is the end of the first marking period or before 30 calendar days for transfer students. - The grade earned at time of withdrawal, should I choose to change course levels for my child at the end of the first marking period, will count as a first quarter grade in the new course level. - This course will be recorded on the transcript as a withdrawal, even if the course level changes. - The periods and/or teachers of current courses may change.
+- My child will meet with the department coordinator of the content area. - The deadline for submitting this form to the Coordinator of School Counseling with all required signatures is June 23, 2022. - There must be an open seat in the requested course as well as any other courses affected by the schedule change in order to process the request. - If space is available, my child is expected to complete the same work and be evaluated against the same standard as all other students in the class and any grade received will be final.